eProsima/Fast-DDS-docs/docs/advanced.rst

 In high rate scenarios or large data scenarios, the bottleneck could be the size of the socket buffers.
 Network packages could be dropped because there is no space in the socket buffer.
-Using Reliable :ref:`reliability` *Fast RTPS* will try to recover lost samples, but with the penalty of retransmission.
+Using Reliable :ref:`reliabilityqospolicy` *Fast RTPS* will try to recover lost samples, but with the penalty of retransmission.
-Using Best-Effort :ref:`reliability` samples will be definitely lost.
+Using Best-Effort :ref:`reliabilityqospolicy` samples will be definitely lost.

 By default *eProsima Fast RTPS* creates socket buffers with the system default size, but you can modify it.
 ``sendSocketBufferSize`` attribute helps to increase the socket buffer used to send data.